Vonage/vivid-3/libs/components/src/lib/side-drawer/README.md

   }
 </script>
 ```

-## HasTopBar
+## Modal

-Use the `hasTopBar` attribute to add top bar to the side drawer.
+Use the `modal` attribute to set the side drawer's type to modal.
+Click on the `scrim` or the `ESC` key to close the modal side-drawer.

 - Type: `Boolean`
 - Default: `false`